espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 -  **<wakeup source>**:

-   -  0: wakeup by a timer.
+   -  0: reserved, not supported now.
-   -  1: reserved.
+   -  1: reserved, not supported now.
    -  2: wakeup by GPIO.

 -  **<param1>**: